 Some objects emit light on their own, not just reflect it.
-Although not formally a part of the original Phong model, it is useful and common to add a self-emission term I_e to the model - a contribution to the intensity which is independent on any light sources.
+Although not formally a part of the original Phong model, it is useful and common to add a self-emission term $I_e$ to the model - a contribution to the intensity which is independent on any light sources.
 The same visual effect could be achieved by abusing the ambient term, but self-emission is a property of the object and should be kept independent of the ambient light source.
+Note that a self-emission from a surface does not make it into a light source.
+In a local illumination model, the self-emission contributes only to the appearance of the object with the emission.
+It does not have any impact on nearby objects or the scene in general.